Cinco de Mayo Celebration at Slots Capital! - Slots Capital Casino

 bank

-One must be clear; Cinco de Mayo is not the independence of Mexico.
+One must be clear: Cinco de Mayo is not the independence of Mexico.
 It actually celebrates a battle that happened more than 160 years ago.
 It marks the victory of the Mexican force victory over the French Empire at the Battle of Puebla in May 5, 1862.

 Even though Cinco de Mayo is originally a Mexican holiday, it is considered rather minor when compared to other holidays like their actual Independence Day, Christmas, and the popular Day of the Dead.

-On the other hand, Americans celebrate this date as a commemoration of Mexican culture, particularly in areas with a large population of mexican american heritage.
+On the other hand, Americans celebrate this date as a commemoration of Mexican culture, particularly in areas with a large population of Mexican American heritage.

 The impact of Cinco de Mayo in popular culture has been huge, with TV shows, movies, songs and even video games and online slots featuring their own depictions of this holiday.